Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/08/minimising-risk.md

 What do you mean by that?
 There has been a universal realisation that wearing a facemask is essential.
 Chinese students and lecturers have also repeatedly told me that things would work out fine if we wear masks.
 Asian countries can draw on many years' experience of epidemics and there are already good reasons why they are so keen on wearing facemasks.

+So does that mean facemasks offer protection?
+Yes, all types of facemask provide protection to other people, and to a certain extent to the wearer as well, depending on the type of mask (see the Information sheet on Types of Mask ).
+We often want things to be perfect, but quickly realise that masks do not offer full protection, so we need to employ other measures such as physical distancing.
+But now more than ever people realise that our goal must be to minimise risk.
+And we can come very close to achieving this goal, even if surgical masks only reduce the risk by 80 percent.

 Is it true that wearing a mask only makes sense if everyone does it?
 No, the effect is already very good if 95 percent of people wear one.
 There will always be exceptions, as some people have very good reasons for being unable to wear a mask, and it's important not to give them strange looks or even stigmatise them.
 I am very confident that we will be able to persuade a very high percentage of people to wear masks.

 What should people do if they are unable to wear a facemask for personal health reasons?
 I've already had requests from ETH members for exemptions.
 We have to consider each case very carefully, as our priority is to protect the actual wearer and other people.
 Their line manager or supervisor should at least be informed.
 And then I advise anyone affected to discuss the issue with their doctor at their next consultation.
 This is because those people experiencing problems with wearing a mask, for example pregnant women or anyone with a chronic respiratory condition, belong to a group of particularly vulnerable people and therefore need to take even stricter protective measures.
 In their case, the best choice would probably be to wear an FFP2 mask.
 Unfortunately, these can make it slightly more difficult to breathe freely, which limits the time they can be comfortably worn.